 - Does not agree to discontinue any prohibited medication or substance listed in the protocol.

-- Participation in an interventional research study involving another investigational medication or device in the 28 days prior to enrollment and for the duration of the Double-Blind Treatment Phase of the study; patients who undergo a washout of an investigational medication of at least 5 half-lives or 1 week (whichever is longer) can be enrolled in the Double-Blind Treatment Phase of the study.
+- Participation in an interventional research study involving another investigational medication or device in the 28 days prior to enrollment and for the duration of the Double-Blind Treatment Phase of the study, unless the Investigator consults with the Medical Monitor and obtains written approval for the patient to enroll; patients who complete a washout of an investigational medication of at least 5 half-lives or 14 days (whichever is longer) may be enrolled in the Double-Blind Treatment Phase of the study.
 Patients considering participation in another interventional research study in the OLE Phase must consult with the Investigator who will consult with the Medical Monitor.

 - Has a primary psychiatric diagnosis with current active symptoms of psychosis or schizophrenia.

-- Has a diagnosis of end-stage renal disease (eGFR of <15 mL/minute/1.73 m2) or severe hepatic impairment (Child-Pugh C).
+- Has a diagnosis of end-stage renal disease (estimated glomerular filtration rate [eGFR] of <15 mL/minute/1.73 m²) or severe hepatic impairment (Child-Pugh C).

 - Has a diagnosis of moderate or severe renal impairment (eGFR ≥15 to ≤59 mL/minute/1.73 m²) or moderate hepatic impairment (Child-Pugh B) at Screening or during the Double-Blind Treatment Phase.

 - Has abnormal laboratory values at Screening that are clinically significant as determined by the Investigator.

-- Has a known history of long QT syndrome or any significant history of a serious abnormality of the ECG (e.g., recent myocardial infarction, clinically significant arrhythmia) or QT interval corrected for heart rate according to Fridericia's formula (QTcF) >442 ms for patients ages 0 to <10 years and >439 ms for patients ages 10 to <20 years, regardless of gender, and >450 ms for male patients and >470 ms for female patients ages 20 to 65 years (ECG QTcF = QT/3√ RR) (Mason et al 2007).
+- Has a known history of long QT syndrome or any significant history of a serious abnormality of the electrocardiogram (ECG; e.g., recent myocardial infarction, clinically significant arrhythmia) or QT interval corrected for heart rate according to Fridericia's formula (QTcF) >442 ms for patients ages 0 to <10 years and >439 ms for patients ages 10 to <20 years, regardless of gender, and >450 ms for male patients and >470 ms for female patients ages 20 to 65 years.
+(ECG QTcF = QT/3√ RR) (Mason et al 2007).

 - Has a family history of sudden/unexplained death, cardiac death, or death from a primary dysrhythmia potentially associated with QT prolongation in any family member.